pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 *Put that in your coffee?!*

 (If you cringed a little, we’re on the same page.
-Otherwise, you should stop reading now, close this tab and never come back!)
+Otherwise, you should stop reading now.
+Close this tab and never come back!)

 Still here?
 Good.

 Okay, it doesn’t work that way anymore.
-The fluff is gone (except if you count the fancy marketing fluff on the cartons), it’s now just coconut milk, unsweetened, low in carbs, perfectly drinkable.
+The fluff is gone (except if you count the fancy marketing bit on the cartons), it’s now just coconut milk, unsweetened, low in carbs, perfectly drinkable.
 On that note, I have not seen a single picture of a coconut on the milk cartons like ever!
 They’re all over the coconut water cartons but never on the milk cartons.

 That’s something to think about, huh?